 If you’re heading to Nashville for vacation, you’re in for a treat.
 The Tennessee capital is dubbed “Music City” for good reason.
-From country to bluegrass, and everything in between, this is the city that celebrates music, where a lot of artists have cut their teeth.
+From country to bluegrass, and everything in between, this is the city that celebrates music, and that a lot of artists have cut their teeth.
 While the strong music presence makes Nashville different from other major cities, it isn’t the only thing that makes this metropolis stand out.
-If you’re renting a vacation home in the area, there’s plenty to see and do.

 If you love bluegrass, the Station Inn is one of the best places to visit in Nashville.
 That’s because this historic club has hosted countless big-time artists through the years, yet it remains one of the city’s hidden gems.
 With its intimate setting and no-frills food, the Station Inn is a far cry from the bigger and flashier music venues, but the low-key atmosphere is what gives it its appeal.
 Head there to hear live music every night of the week, or bring your own instrument and jam along with the band during the free bluegrass jam each Sunday.